 It never worked.
 It just depleted me of my power, made me look crazy and destroyed my chances of ever being “The One That Got Away,” because I couldn’t leave well enough alone.
 Even after the initial fall from my white horse.

-I’ve gotten off of my white horse many times in the name of what I thought in the heat of the emotional moment was “sticking up for myself.”
+I’ve gotten off of my white horse many times in the name of “sticking up for myself.”
 It wasn’t.
 It was my own reverse narcissism at its zenith.
 I didn’t know what to do.

 There is truly no one in my life who’s ever f*cked with and hurt me more than I’ve f*cked with and hurt myself.

-How do you know what to do when you give in to your insecurities, pain, triggers and (willingly) fall right off of your white horse?
+How do you know what to do when you give into your triggers and (willingly) fall right off of your white horse?